Cherrybrook metro station

-Cherrybrook railway station is a station on the Sydney Metro network's North West & Bankstown Line, located along the Castle Hill Road in the Hornsby Shire suburb of Cherrybrook, New South Wales.
-The station is planned to eventually serve trains to the Sydney central business district and Bankstown as part of the government's 20-year Sydney's Rail Future strategy.
+Cherrybrook metro station is a station on the Sydney Metro network's North West & Bankstown Line, located along Castle Hill Road in the Hornsby Shire suburb of Cherrybrook, New South Wales.
+The station has since started serving trains to the Sydney central business district and will extend to Bankstown as part of the government's 20-year Sydney's Rail Future strategy.